Skip to main content

 • it is not the same thing as the built-in browser or web-fetch policy

-The built-in browser tool is split across two config families on purpose:
+The built-in browse tool is split across two config families on purpose:

 [tools.browser]